mark-wiemer-org/ahkpp/README.md

 # AutoHotkey Plus Plus

-AutoHotkey language and debug support for VS Code, based off [AutoHotkey Plus by cweijan](https://github.com/cweijan/vscode-autohotkey).
+AutoHotkey language and debug support for VS Code.
+This extension is a fork of the deprecated [AutoHotkey Plus by cweijan](https://github.com/cweijan/vscode-autohotkey).

 > Visit the [project site](https://github.com/mark-wiemer/vscode-autohotkey)